KelvinCrag/Optimizer/README.md

 > You don't.
 Just manually run the command above in the terminal.

 2. How do I install the script in **windows**?
 > Simple.
-Put the script 'optimizer_script.bat' from [releases](https://github.com/KelvinCrag/Optimizer/releases) in the same folder with your installed adb, by default is supposed to be c:/adb/platform-tools
+Put the script 'optimizer_script.bat' from [releases](https://github.com/KelvinCrag/Optimizer/releases) in the same folder with your installed adb, by default it's c:/adb/platform-tools, then double click to run the script.

 3. If I can run the command manually why should I still download the script you made?
 > Well, it saves your stress.
 Instead of typing the command and avoiding misspelt command just run my script.